transloadit/php-sdk/Readme.md

 #### $TransloaditRequest->params = array();

-An array representing the JSON params to be send to transloadit.
-You do not have to include an `'auth'` key here, as this class handles that for you as part of `$transloaditRequest->prepare()`.
+An array representing the JSON params to be send to Transloadit.
+You do not have to include an `'auth'` key here, as this class handles that for you as part of `$TransloaditRequest->prepare()`.

 #### $TransloaditRequest->expires = '+2 hours';

-If you have configured a '`$transloaditRequest->secret`', this class will automatically sign your request.
+If you have configured a '`$TransloaditRequest->secret`', this class will automatically sign your request.
 The expires property lets you configure the duration for which the signature is valid.